Ladysnake/Illuminations/README.md

 ![Glowworms](https://user-images.githubusercontent.com/83953120/123544983-328a0f00-d756-11eb-8e51-2ee132c07cc2.png)

-#### Plankton
+#### Glowing Plankton

-Glowing **plankton** - even though difficult to notice because of its size - can be found floating around in the dark parts of the oceanic depths.
+**Glowing Plankton** - even though difficult to notice because of its size - can be found floating around in the dark parts of the oceanic depths.
 They appear in any ocean biome as long as the light is sufficiently low.

 ![Plankton](https://user-images.githubusercontent.com/83953120/123544988-374ec300-d756-11eb-9c1a-8d427c9b3916.png)